 Morning Bell Schedule:

 - 7:15 - Doors open and students move to classrooms.

 - 7:45 - Warning Bell Rings.
 Carpool Ends.
 Announcements Begin.

 - 7:50 - Tardy Bell Rings - All students expected to be IN their classroom at this time.

 Student checkouts must be completed by 1:30 p.m. on regular school days and 11:45 a.m. on early release days.
 It is important that the 1:30 deadline is enforced as the front office staff begins dismissal procedures then.
 Various reports are run which need to be distributed before 2:00 p.m.
 Identification will be checked for all student dismissals.
 Students will be released only to those authorized on the registration form unless the school had been notified otherwise is writing.

 Students who arrive to class after 7:50 am are considered tardy.
 Students who arrive to school after 7:50 am must report to the front office to be signed in by an adult.

 It is very important for a student to arrive at school on time.
 The classroom teacher begins daily instruction at 7:50 am.
 When a child enters the class late, it is highly disruptive to his/her educational program and a distraction to the other students.
 Tardiness should be an unusual circumstance.
 A habitual pattern of tardiness is a serious problem requiring the attention of the school administration and the school social worker.

 All visitors, including parents and volunteers, are required to show identification and must check in with the front office.
-All visitors must wear a visitor or volunteer badge while in the building.
-If you are in the building without a badge, please do not be offended if a member of the staff asks you for your identification and purpose in the building.
+All visitors must wear a visitor or volunteer badge while on school property.
+This includes our building and outdoor areas.
+If you are here without a badge, please do not be offended if a member of the staff asks you for your identification and purpose for visiting.
 You will be asked to report to the front office.
 This is to protect our children from unauthorized visitors.
 Visitors will be pre-arranged through the classroom teacher, PTA, or TTF.